SpecBase: A Framework for Software Specification Excellence

 Pain Points

 Current problems affecting client operations and industry performance.
-These represent challenges to reduce or eliminate.

 Drivers